 - 1. Dress for handlers should be appropriate for the purpose and discipline. - 2.
 The exhibitor shall be dressed in a safe, neat, and clean manner. - 3.
 Attire may not display a farm or owner's name, a horse's name or farm or ranch logo. - 4.
 Jewelry should be kept to a minimum. - 5.
 No T-shirts, shorts, skirts, strapless tops or canvas/cloth/opened toed shoes are allowed. - 6.
 Western style cowboy hat or Helmet that conforms to the General Conduct helmet rule are required in all showmanship classes.
 Hat wear should be appropriate for the attire worn. - 7.
-Attire may be Western, English, or Sport type. - a.
+Attire may be Western or English. - a.
 Western attire should consist of a sleeved shirt with collar, jeans or long pants with suitable boots and hat.
 Belts, gloves, ties, scarves, vests and jackets are optional. - b.
 English attire may be either breeches or jodhpurs with boots and a shirt with tie or choker.
 Jackets, vests, gloves, belts, and hats are optional.
-Half chaps are permitted. - c.
-Sport attire should consist of slacks or khakis with either a shirt or tie or an appropriate shirt.
-Footwear may be boots, closed toe shoes, or leather running shoes. - 8.
-Evening Showmanship attire may consist of more formal attire including suits or tuxedos for men and pants and dress jackets for ladies.
+Half chaps are permitted.